zwx8981/DBCNN-PyTorch/README.md

 # DBCNN-Pytorch
-An experimental PyTorch implementation of Deep Bilinear Pooling for Blind Image Quality Assessment.
+An experimental PyTorch implementation of Blind Image Quality Assessment Using A Deep Bilinear Convolutional Neural Network.

 # Purpose
 Considering the popularity of PyTorch in academia, we hope this repo can help reseachers in IQA.